Iraq, Kurdish region implement deal on oil exports, salaries

 Baghdad cut the Kurds’ share of the budget to punish them for exporting oil without its consent.
 The region was plunged into financial crisis, but has continued pumping oil through its independent pipeline to Turkey, and exports recently increased to around 300,000 bpd.

-Iraqi leaders are under pressure to bury differences in order to counter Islamic State militants who control substantial parts of Iraq and neighboring Syria.
+Iraqi leaders are under pressure to bury differences in order to counter Islamic State militants who control substantial parts of Iraq and neighbouring Syria.

-In July, then-foreign minister Zebari said the Kurdish political bloc withdrew from the national government in protest against then-prime minister Nuri al-Maliki’s accusation that Kurds were harboring Islamist insurgents in their capital.
+In July, then-foreign minister Zebari said the Kurdish political bloc withdrew from the national government in protest against then-prime minister Nuri al-Maliki’s accusation that Kurds were harbouring Islamist insurgents in their capital.

 The Kurds later rejoined the administration.
 But tensions persist even after Maliki’s replacement by Prime Minister Haider al-Abadi, also a Shi‘ite Muslim but seen as more moderate and capable of cooperating with Sunni Muslims and Kurds.